-Hughes has been a journalist that specialises in energy and climate issues for twelve years.
+Hughes is a journalist who has specialised in energy and climate issues for fifteen years.
 He holds a Master’s degree in applied modern languages and a post-graduate diploma in European Affairs.
-He has worked as a freelance journalist in Brussels for the Financial Times Energy Newsletters, Platts News Agency, Enerpresse, ‘Bulletin de l’industrie pétrolière’, ‘L’Usine à Gaz à Effet de Serre’ and Europe Information Service (where he was Editor-in-chief the Europolitics bulletin on energy until 2006).
-Hughes was awarded the 2007 Louise Weiss Prize for European Journalism and is now EU correspondent in Brussels for the European Energy Review.
+He has worked as a freelance journalist in Brussels for the Financial Times Energy Newsletters, Platts News Agency, ‘L’Usine à GES’, European Energy Review and Europe Information Service, where he was Editor-in-chief of the Europolitics bulletin on energy until 2006.
+Hughes was awarded the 2007 Louise Weiss Prize for European Journalism and is now EU correspondent in Brussels for Energy Post, Enerpresse and ‘Bulletin de l’industrie pétrolière’.

 Ed joined the AGRA FACTS & AGRA FOCUS team as Deputy Editor in late February 2010.
 His portfolio has included health, environment, & trade issues as well as agricultural policy.
 Previously, he was working in the European Parliament with the unit responsible for transparency & access to documents.
 On arrival in Brussels in December 2008, he started out as a monitoring consultant for Dods EU Monitoring, where he was responsible for tracking legislation in a wide range of areas.
 A graduate of French & German from Cambridge University, Ed pursued his interest in European politics on a Masters Course which took him to Prague & Berlin, where he wrote his thesis on the politics of climate change & the implications on agriculture.